masoud-bahrami/HATEOAS.Net/docs/README.md

 **State Exceptions**

-1. If neither State object nor Key/Value State are specified, *HalObjectStateIsNullExeption* will be raised.
+1. If neither State object nor Key/Value State are specified, *HalObjectStateIsNullExeption* will be throw.